 I’m a “red diaper baby.”
 Both of my folks were members of the American Communist Party – they actually met an an International Workers’ Order summer camp in rural Pennsylvania where my father’s mother was the cook.
 So, I come from a politically engaged family.
 We used to go on lefty retreats and they were members of the Utopian Artist Community in upstate New York.
 My grandmother used to come to peace marches with me, so I was sort of raised with this idea of the world, that I didn’t fully connect to as a gay man, until the AIDS crisis.
 But when I was a teenager I canvassed for the Student Mobilization Community Against the War on Vietnam, and I stuffed envelopes for the Poor People’s Campaign, and my brother gave me a baby Lenin pin when I entered middle school.
 So, I was kind of born with a poster in my hand, pretty much.

 One of the closest friends of our family was a graphic designer and did work with the WPA.
-My dad and I used to go to museums every Sunday in New York, and spent a lot of time – when the Whitney reopened downtown they – their most recent show, “America’s Hard to See” – they had an entire room devoted to Social Realists, and [when I saw that show] I had sort of forgotten that my father and I had spent a tremendous amount of time at the Whitney when I was a kid, because of the Social Realists.
+My dad and I used to go to museums every Sunday in New York, and spent a lot of time – when the Whitney reopened downtown they – their most recent show, “America’s Hard to See” – they had an entire room devoted to Social Realists, and I had sort of forgotten that my father and I had spent a tremendous amount of time at the Whitney when I was a kid, because of the Social Realists.
 So, it was very much my upbringing, I spent a lot of time at museums with my father and I came from a political background, so the two were always connected in my mind.

 I was politically active anyway, but to be a kid in the ‘60s, it was such a political moment, the entire world was politicized at that moment, so I had a very romantic idea about the world and the ways in which activism could be articulated through art.
 I’m also Jewish and there’s a tremendous history of Jews and social movements, and artists who were Jewish who were doing work around social issues.
 So, I was kind of raised to be this way.